 When Breast Milk Doesn’t Contain Enough Zinc

 Breast milk is miraculously adapted to change as the needs of the baby change.
-It’s composition changes in some predictable ways, including a decrease in zinc at around 6 months.
-At 4-6 months the breast, breast milk zinc concentration starts to decrease and most babies no longer meet their developmental needs through breast milk alone.
+Its composition changes in some predictable ways, including a decrease in zinc around 6 months.
+At 4-6 months, breast milk zinc concentration starts to decrease and most babies no longer meet their developmental needs through breast milk alone.

 How Does Formula Compare to Breast Milk When It Comes to Zinc?